 For both results, we denote the maximum degree as $B^*$ and height as $D^*$ of an optimal minimum poise tree $T^*$.
 It can be assumed that $D^*$ and $B^*$ are known by trying all possibilities, as there are only polynomially many.
 Moreover, since $D^*$ is known, all vertices of distance greater than $D^*$ from the root may be removed.

-\subparagraph{Directed Min-Poise Steiner $k$-Tree.} In order to get an $O(\sqrt{k})$ additive approximation for the directed min-poise Steiner $k$-tree problem, we employ a greedy strategy.
-We iteratively find a collection of vertex-disjoint trees, each covering (i.e., containing) exactly $\sqrt{k}$ terminals and of height at most $D^*$, until no more can be found.
+\paragraph{Directed Min-Poise Steiner $k$-Tree} In order to get an $O(\sqrt{k})$ additive approximation for the directed min-poise Steiner $k$-tree problem, we employ a greedy strategy.
+We iteratively find a collection of vertex-disjoint trees, each covering (that is, containing) exactly $\sqrt{k}$ terminals and of height at most $D^*$, until no more can be found.
 We call these \textit{good trees}.

-In the case that at least $\sqrt{k}$ many good trees are found, an additive $O(\sqrt{k})$-approximation follows by taking any $\sqrt{k}$ of the good trees along with shortest paths from the root $r$ to the roots of each of these trees.
+In the case where at least $\sqrt{k}$ many good trees are found, taking any $\sqrt{k}$ of the good trees along with the shortest paths from the root $r$ to the roots of each of these trees yields an additive $O(\sqrt{k})$-approximation.
 This yields a subgraph (not necessarily a tree, since the shortest paths may not be disjoint from the good trees) with maximum out-degree at most $2\sqrt{k}$, and radius (maximum distance from $r$) at most $2\cdot D^*$.
 Moreover, the subgraph contains $k$ terminals.
 Now the non-disjointness may be overcome by returning a shortest path tree spanning this subgraph.
 This gives the desired approximation.

 In the other case that fewer than $\sqrt{k}$ good trees are found, we may still connect them to the root via shortest paths.
 This gives a subgraph of low poise, but does not yet cover $k$ terminals.
 If $k_1 < k$ terminals are covered, we must determine how to cover $k - k_1$ additional terminals without inducing high degree or height.